2023-2024 Job Fairs

 Engineering Technology & Manufacturing Career Fair

 Wednesday, February 21, 2024

 Before the fair

 Change your profile visibility to 'Community': You must change your profile to 'Community' in order to participate in 1:1 and group sessions and engage with other students/alumni.
-Click on your initials in the upper right corner, then 'Settings & Privacy,' then choose 'Community.'
+Click on your initials in the upper right corner, then 'Settings,' then choose 'Community.'

 Update your Handshake profile - graduation date, major, GPA, job types/locations/roles that interest you, courses, skills and previous work experience.
 This will help you get discovered by employers.
 If you have uploaded a resume, you may also build your profile based on the resume.

 Dress professionally and find a nice, quiet area with a plain background.

 - Video: Get the Most out of Your Virtual Fair: Student Training Webinar